lewagon/data-engineering-setup/_partials/ubuntu_ansible_part2.md

-# Part 3: Configure your Virtual Machine - Part 2
+# Part 3: Configure your Virtual Machine 2

 ## VM configuration with Ansible - Part 2